 Traditional keyword research has evolved into intent-driven content strategies.
 AI tools analyze semantic relationships and predict trending keywords before they become widely competitive.

-Paid advertising represents one of AI's most measurable areas of impact.
+AI marketing statistics show that Paid advertising represents one of AI's most measurable areas of impact.
 47% of marketers use AI for bid optimization and creative testing, delivering substantial performance improvements:

 Email marketing has experienced dramatic AI-driven improvements.
 Personalized emails show 29% higher open rates and 41% higher click-through rates compared to non-personalized versions (Source).
 AI helps marketers with this: